Acute behavioural disturbance: Acute management

 Post-sedation monitoring

-• Appropriate sedation monitoring should be performed in a safe environment within the clinical setting and assessing for side-effects as listed above
+• Monitoring should be performed in a safe environment within the clinical setting, assessing for side-effects as listed above

 • Do not unnecessarily wake or irritate the child further to permit sufficient rest

-• Alert child should have 30 minutely observations for 2 hours post sedation medication
+• An alert child should have 30 minutely observations for 2 hours post sedation medication

-• The child with a low level of consciousness should have appropriate 1:1 support and regular medical review
+• A child with altered conscious state should have 1:1 clinical support, continuous pulse oximetry and regular medical review

 • Following medication, the child must undergo a medical and mental health assessment to guide subsequent management